 The essay is a written piece of work on a subject that is related to the PPLE programme, yet does not require any specialised knowledge.
 The essay is used for assessing your analytical skills as well as English writing skills.
 Writing the essay is a required part of the admissions procedure.

 You will be given a question to prompt you.
 Through this essay, you have the opportunity to show that you can communicate effectively in writing by presenting your ideas clearly, concisely, and accurately.
 You should start by planning the essay carefully, deciding the main points which you would like to state in the limited time available, and how to organise your essay in order to explain and convey your ideas clearly.
-There are no official limits, but you are advised to write between 500 and 1000 words.
+The word count should be 500 - 1000 words.

 You can use the essay to demonstrate your interest in issues that lie on the interface and intersection of politics, psychology, law, and economics.
 Your essay should explain how these fields, and in particular the interdisciplinarity aspect, are related to the question.

 It is important that what you write is relevant to the question, and that you address it directly.
 This is not a test of knowledge, nor is it assumed that the questions have right or wrong answers.
 If the question requires you to make judgements and express your opinions, try to provide coherent arguments to support your views, and consider the merits of possible counter arguments.
-Also, reference your sources of information.
+If you use or quote any sources, either directly or indirectly, please include appropriate references (any citation style is acceptable).
 Your essay will be judged on both your language skills and your analytical skills.

-You will be presented with a question as soon as you start the writing period of four days.
+You will be presented with a question via email at the beginning of the four day time slot.
 An example of such a question is:

 Should Western multinationals be liable for violations of labour standards carried out by their subcontractors in Third World countries (minimum wages, maximum working hours, workplace security standards, etc.)?

 We ask you to use the format that will be provided to you.